Non-Owner Car Insurance in Georgia

 What Is Non-Owner Car Insurance in Georgia?

-Georgia requires all drivers to carry minimum liability coverage of 25/50/25, meaning $25,000 for injuries to one person, $50,000 for total injuries per accident and $25,000 for property damage.
-A non-owner policy meets these state requirements and keeps you legal on the road without having a car registered in your name.
+Georgia requires all drivers to carry minimum liability coverage of 25/50/25: $25,000 for injuries to one person, $50,000 for total injuries per accident and $25,000 for property damage.
+A non-owner policy meets these requirements and keeps you legal.
+When you borrow someone's car, their insurance pays first if you cause an accident, and your non-owner policy covers anything beyond their limits.
+With rental cars, your non-owner policy pays from the first dollar of a claim.

 Does Georgia Allow Non-Owner Car Insurance?
 How You Can Get It

-Georgia recognizes non-owner car insurance as legitimate liability coverage that meets the state's financial responsibility requirements.
-This type of policy works for drivers who need to maintain continuous coverage without owning a vehicle, and it's particularly useful for those who must file an SR-22 certificate with the state.
+Non-owner car insurance is legitimate liability coverage that meets the state's financial responsibility requirements.
+This type of policy works for drivers who need to maintain continuous coverage without owning a vehicle.
+It helps those who must file an SR-22 certificate with the state.
 The coverage is fully legal and provides the same liability protection as standard auto insurance.

-You'll need to contact insurance companies directly or work with an agent to get non-owner coverage, since MoneyGeek found average rates and phone numbers for insurers that offer policies in Georgia to help streamline your search.
-Most companies don't provide online quotes for non-owner policies due to their specialized nature.
-Not every insurer offers this coverage type, so you may need to call several companies to find available options.
+MoneyGeek found average rates and phone numbers for insurers that offer policies in Georgia to help with your search.
+Most companies don't provide online quotes for non-owner policies.

 Who Should Get Non-Owner Car Insurance in Georgia?

-• Frequent vehicle borrowing: Your policy shields the car owner's insurance from rate hikes when you cause an accident.
-Their coverage handles initial costs, but your non-owner policy picks up excess damages, keeping their premiums stable and protecting your relationship.
+• Frequent vehicle borrowing: Your policy covers the car owner's insurance from rate hikes when you cause an accident.

 • Regular car rentals: Rental companies charge $15 to $30 daily for liability coverage.
-Three days at the high end costs $90, exceeding most monthly non-owner premiums.
-Your policy becomes primary coverage for rentals, eliminating those per-trip charges.
+Your policy becomes the main coverage for rentals, working out cheaper.

 • Maintaining continuous coverage: Insurance gaps trigger 20% to 40% premium increases on future policies.
-If you're between cars but plan to buy later, non-owner coverage preserves your insurance history and keeps future rates lower.
+Non-owner coverage preserves your insurance history and keeps future rates lower.

 • License reinstatement: Georgia requires insurance proof before reinstating suspended licenses.
-A non-owner policy meets this requirement without forcing you to purchase a vehicle you might not need yet.
+A non-owner policy meets this requirement.

-This coverage doesn't make financial sense for everyone.
-Skip it if you own a car, rarely borrow vehicles, live with someone whose policy you can join, or need protection for just one upcoming trip.
-In these cases, standard auto insurance or single-trip rental coverage works better than ongoing non-owner premiums.
+Skip this coverage if you own a car, rarely borrow vehicles, live with someone whose policy you can join, or need protection for just one upcoming trip.

 carInsurance icon